hubverse-org/hubDocs/docs/source/user-guide/model-output.md

       * This additional flexibility would introduce substantial extra complexity to the metadata specifications and tooling
       * Adopting limited standards that encourage hubs to adopt settings consistent with the common definitions might be beneficial.
 For example, if a hub adopted bins with open right endpoints, the resulting probabilities would be incompatible with the conventions around cumulative distribution functions.
 * Probability of “success” in a setting with a binary outcome
-   * This can be captured with a CDF representation if the outcome variable is ordered or a categorical representation if the outcome variable is not ordered.
+   * This can be captured with a CDF representation if the outcome variable is ordered or a categorical representation if the outcome variable is not.
 * Compositional.
 For example, we might request a probabilistic estimate of the proportion of hospitalizations next week due to influenza A/H1, A/H3, and B.
    * Note that a categorical output representation could be used if only point estimates for the composition were required.